apache/pinot/docs/getting_started.rst

     "metadata": {}
   }

-And upload the table config to Pinot cluster:
+To create pinot table, we can navigate to the directory in ``pinot-distribution`` that contains ``pinot-admin.sh``, and use the command below:

 .. code-block:: none

-  $ ./pinot-admin.sh AddTable -filePath $WORKING_DIR/config/transcript-table-config.json -exec
+  $ ./pinot-admin.sh AddTable -schemaFile $WORKING_DIR/config/transcript-schema.json -tableConfigFile $WORKING_DIR/config/transcript-table-config.json -exec
-  Executing command: AddTable -filePath /Users/host1/Desktop/getting-started/config/transcript-table-config.json -controllerHost [controller_host] -controllerPort 9000 -exec
+  Executing command: AddTable -tableConfigFile /Users/host1/Desktop/getting-started/config/transcript-table-config.json -schemaFile /Users/host1/Desktop/getting-started/config/transcript-schema.json -controllerHost [controller_host] -controllerPort 9000 -exec
   {"status":"Table transcript_OFFLINE successfully added"}

 At this point, the directory tree for our ``getting-started`` should look like this: